 People with the following conditions should talk to their provider before taking carnitine:

 - Peripheral vascular disease

 If you are being treated with any of the following medications, you should not use carnitine without first talking to your health care provider.

-Doxorubicin -- Treatment with L-carnitine may protect heart cells against the toxic side effects of doxorubicin, a chemotherapy medication used to treat cancer, without making the medication any less effective.
-Always talk to your oncologist before using any complementary or alternative therapy with chemotherapy.
+Doxorubicin: Treatment with L-carnitine may protect heart cells against the toxic side effects of doxorubicin, a chemotherapy medication used to treat cancer, without making the medication any less effective.
+Always talk to your oncologist before using complementary or alternative (CAM) therapies with chemotherapy.

-Thyroid hormone -- Carnitine may stop thyroid hormone from getting into cells, and theoretically may make thyroid hormone replacement less effective.
-If you take thyroid replacement hormone, talk to your health care provider before taking carnitine.
+Thyroid hormone: Carnitine may stop thyroid hormone from getting into cells, and theoretically may make thyroid hormone replacement less effective.
+If you take thyroid replacement hormone, talk to your provider before taking carnitine.

 Benvenga S, Ruggieri RM, Russo A, Lapa D, Campenni A, Trimarchi F. Usefulness of L-carnitine, a naturally occurring peripheral antagonist of thyroid hormone action, in iatrogenic hyperthyroidism: a randomized, double-blind placebo-controlled clinical trial.
 J Clin Endocrinol Metab.
 2001;86(8):3579-3594.

 Berni A, Meschini R, Filippi S, Palitti F, De Amicis A, Chessa L. L-carnitine enhances resistance to oxidative stress by reducing DNA damage in Ataxia telangiectasia cells.
 Mutat Res.
 2008;650(2):165-74.

 Biagiotti G, Cavallini G. Acetyl-L-carnitine vs tamoxifen in the oral therapy of Peyronie's disease: a preliminary report.
 BJU Int.
 2001;88(1):63-67.